The Time to Talk About Retirement Is Now

-Half of couples surveyed found that they disagree on their expected retirement age.4 And that’s only one part of the retirement puzzle.
+AARP reports that 2 in 5 couples disagree on their expected retirement age.
+And that’s only one part of the retirement puzzle.
 Expect to find some areas where you don’t see eye to eye.
 Instead of viewing these as problematic, see them as opportunities to get to know your partner better.

 Step 3: Expect Mixed Emotions